Re posting this recipe after making some changes and additions to improve the recipe. I hope you will try this Vegan recipe

 Add Yogurt and again incorporate it well

-Add the oil and mix gently and let the marination sit till we are finishing other Steps
+Add mustard oil and mix gently and let the marination sit in the refrigerator till we are finishing other Steps

-Soak 1 tsp of crushed Saffron in 1 cup of lukewarm milk
+Soak 1 tsp of Saffron in 1 cup of lukewarm milk.
+Set aside to be used later

 Boil 4-5 cups of water with whole spices – 4 Cardamom, 4 bay leaves, 2 sticks of cinnamon, black pepper, cloves.
 This will be a base stock for the Rice.

-Boil for a couple of minutes before adding the soaked rice.
+Boil for a couple of minutes.
+Drain the soaked rice, add in the boiling water.

-Add 1 tsp salt, 1 tbsp of Ghee/oil and cook the rice for around 6-7 minutes till the rice is done Al dente.
+Add 1 tsp salt, 1 tbsp of Ghee/oil and cook the rice for around 6-7 minutes till the rice is done just done.
+Careful not to overcook the rice

-Drain and discard as many whole spices as you can easily pick.
+Drain immediately in a colander and carefully pick as many whole spices as you can.

-But any heavy bottom pan preferably not too broad mouth is fine for the cooking.
+But any heavy bottom pan, preferably not a frying pan, is fine for the cooking.

-- We don’t want to make it dry.
+- Do not over cook, we don’t want to make it dry.
 The sauce is important.

-- sprinkle half of the onions and fresh fine chopped mint leaves
+- Now finish rest of the onions and chopped mint leaves

 - Pour 1 tbsp warm Ghee (optional step)